If your question is not listed here, please feel free to ask us.

 5k race registration fees vary from region to region.
 The overall cost of the program may be slightly higher in your area, if a small additional race fee is added/incurred.

 Yes, we hope to never turn a boy away from experiencing the Let Me Run program.
 We're always working to secure more scholarship funding, and we award our available funds on a sliding scale, based on need.
+Individuals can apply for financial assistance during the registration process.
 We also encourage you to ask your PTA, local business or civic groups, or your faith community to help fund your team.
-Learn more about scholarships here.

 Absolutely!
 Let Me Run encourages all boys to join, regardless of skill level or previous running experience.